-Course Code: FLF 201 Credit Units: 02
+Credit Units: 02 Course Code: FLF 201 Teaching hours: 02

 To enable the students to overcome the fear of speaking a foreign language and take position as a foreigner speaking French.

 To make them learn the basic rules of French Grammar.